Introduction to TDS for NRIs

 With LDC | 12.5% (or lower if applicable) | Only the approved rate (typically 12.5% + surcharge) |

-A relief mechanism that helps individuals, including NRIs, safeguard against excessive taxation is the Lower TDS Certificate, also known as Form 13.
+A relief mechanism that helps residents and NRIs to lower TDS burden using a Lower TDS Certificate, also known as Form 13.
 It is a certificate issued by the Income Tax Department, allowing the deductor to deduct lower tax at the source than the standard rate.
 It is particularly helpful for NRIs who are liable to pay taxes both in India and abroad.
 The certificate is valid only for the financial year for which it is issued and should be renewed each year.

 Visit the TRACES portal